Azerbaijan Country Commercial Guide

 Opportunities

 Many Azerbaijani banks have expressed interest in pursuing correspondent relationships with U.S. banks.
 In addition, an increasing number of private banks are interested in attracting foreign equity investors.
-The EBRD, IFC, and some German financial institutions have taken equity stakes in several such institutions.
-The increasing wealth of Azerbaijan has also raised interest in financial and wealth management services.
+The EBRD, IFC, and some German financial institutions have taken equity stakes in such institutions.
+There is also a growing market for financial and wealth management services.

 Resources